crooy/About/resume.md

 Noteworty things I made/did
 -----------------------

+Big or small, these are things I remember vividly.
+I am omitting a lot of things I build over the last 9 years as founder, but these things I picked out due to noteworty-ness.

 ### Complex Syncing
 At ASML I build a synchronization which read XML files and imported them into a MYSQL.
 Every hour we checked what changed in an Oracle Database, comparing and filtering which files required reading.
 We then read the XML files, containing the bill of material (a tree with sub-components) of a single component and many more attributes.
 On a daily basis we also pulled other details on components from SAP, thus combining multiple data sources.
 The resulting trees with parts of the ASML machines, were then rolled up to simplify aggregation for a set of specific reports.